robpomeroy/A-Home-for-Mo/content/pledges.md

 suport in other ways.
 These pledges are incredible and may offer some inspiration for other ways to help with this campaign.

+* **Sponsored walk**: Patricia is going to undertake a sponsored walk in support of the campaign.
 * **Press release**: Hannah, a PR manager, has gifted her time to write and submit the [press release](press) for the campaign.
 She has also offered invaluable PR support.